 A lot of homeowners think that water damage control to their property is something that they can easily fix on their own.
-In fact they assume that the water control is a simple process that will involve pumping out the water and drying out the area.
+In fact, they assume that the water control is a simple process that will involve pumping out the water and drying out the area.
 Water losses fall into one of three categories.
-Determining these categories is the key to introducing the proper drying techniques.
+Determining these categories is the key to introducing proper drying techniques.
 Indeed this will also designate what can and can not be restored.

 If you did not know about any of the following details, surely let a commercial flood cleanup contractor carry out your basement flood clean.